BasLangenberg/bank/README.md

 ## Functional

+Should be the focus instead of all technical mumbo jumbo.

 - Open a bank account
 - Wire money to another bank account
+  - Figure out non-repudiation
 - Get the amount of money in a bank account
 - Do transaction monitoring
 - Do some sort of KYC from the banks perspective (Idea: Look into Camunda)